dpeerlab/SpaceFold/README.md

 6 FAQ
 ----------------------------------------------------------------------
-1) What if the assumption made by SpaceFold?
+1) What are the assumptions made by SpaceFold?

 SpaceFold assumes that 1) the tissue has an underlying 1D structure; 2) it is a  stereotypical structure that is repeatedly sampled by ST; 3) the cell type fraction of a spatial spot is sufficient in inferring its physical cordinate along the 1D axis.